Reduced Brentuximab Vedotin Doses in Treating Patients with Stage IB-IV Mycosis Fungoides, Sezary Syndrome, and Lymphomatoid Papulosis

 - MYCOSIS FUNGOIDES AND SEZARY SYNDROME: For Cohort 1, patients who have not received brentuximab vedotin are eligible.

-- MYCOSIS FUNGOIDES AND SEZARY SYNDROME: For Cohort 2, patients who have previously had brentuximab vedotin for MF/SS and achieved at least a partial response are eligible.
-Patients previously treated on cohort 1 are not eligible for Cohort 2.
+- MYCOSIS FUNGOIDES AND SEZARY SYNDROME: For Cohort 2, patients who have previously had brentuximab vedotin for MF/SS are eligible.
+Patients previously treated on cohort 1 who were discontinued due to toxicity are not eligible for Cohort 2.

 - MYCOSIS FUNGOIDES AND SEZARY SYNDROME: Previous systemic anti-cancer therapy must have been discontinued at least 2 weeks prior to treatment.